Up | Next | Prev | PrevTail | Tail |

 cos(a)*sin(b) where trigrules;

-The syntax of an expression with a where clause is:
+The syntax of an expression with a where

 cos(a)*cos(b+c) where cos(~x)*cos(~y) => (cos(x+y)+cos(x-y))/2;

-let a=2; a where a=>4; a;
+let a=>2; a where a=>4; a;

 would result in the output